oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_byoip_range_actions_module.rst

 ..
 Description

 - Perform actions on a ByoipRange resource in Oracle Cloud Infrastructure
-- For *action=advertise*, initiate route advertisements for the Byoip Range prefix. the prefix must be in PROVISIONED state
+- For *action=advertise*, begins BGP route advertisements for the BYOIP CIDR block you imported to the Oracle Cloud.
+The `ByoipRange` resource must be in the PROVISIONED state before the BYOIP CIDR block routes can be advertised with BGP.
-- For *action=validate*, submit the Byoip Range for validation.
-This presumes the user has updated their IP registry record in accordance to validation requirements
+- For *action=validate*, submits the BYOIP CIDR block you are importing for validation.
+Do not submit to Oracle for validation if you have not already modified the information for the BYOIP CIDR block with your Regional Internet Registry.
+See `To import a CIDR block <https://docs.cloud.oracle.com/Content/Network/Concepts/BYOIP.htm#import_cidr>`_ for details.
-- For *action=withdraw*, stop route advertisements for the Byoip Range prefix.
+- For *action=withdraw*, withdraws BGP route advertisement for the BYOIP CIDR block.

 ..
 Aliases